Whiley/STD.wy/README.md

   values, and includes various useful operations (e.g. `map`, `filter`, etc).

-- `std::pair`.
-This provides a simple pair container which includes various useful operations (e.g. `swap`, `map`, etc).

 - `std::collections::array_set`.
 This provides a set implementation backed by an array which is suitable for arrays of modest size only, or those which are changed infrequently.

 - `std::collections::hash`.
-This provides a standard concept of a `hash` function as necessary for hash-based collections.
+This provides a standard concept of a `hash` function as necessary for hash-based containers.

 - `std::collections::hash_map`.
 This provides a straightforward
-  implementation of a hash map collection.
+  implementation of a hash map container.

 - `std::collections::iterator`.
-This provides a standard concept of an iterator, as necessary for iterating various collections.
+This provides a standard concept of an iterator, as necessary for iterating various containers.

+- `std::collections::pair`.
+This provides a simple pair container which includes various useful operations (e.g. `swap`, `map`, etc).

 - `std::collections::vector`.
 This provides a straightforward
-  implementation of a resizeable array collection.
+  implementation of a resizeable array container.

 At this stage, the library is very much a work-in-progress.
 Several other modules are scheduled for inclusion in the future: